guidance-guarantee-programme/pension_guidance/content/providers.en.md

 The providers of Pension Wise guidance are:

-* Single Financial Guidance Body
+* Money and Pensions Service
 * The National Association of Citizens Advice Bureaux
 * The Scottish Association of Citizens Advice Bureaux
 * Teleperformance SE